alieron/labyrinth/content/cs/cs2107/renegotiation attack.md

 Premise
 - TLS _renegotiation_ is enabled, pre-[RFC 5746](https://www.ietf.org/rfc/rfc5746.txt)
 - client thinks it is talking securely to the server; server accepts renegotiation mid-session
-- MITM attacker is positioned between client and server
+- MITM attacker in **network layer** is positioned between client and server
 - server does not bind pre-renegotiation data to the authenticated session

 Attack